mH-13/sql-automation/beginner/02-basic-select-statements.md

 - `column1, column2, ...` are the names of the columns you want to retrieve.
 - `table_name` is the name of the table from which to retrieve the data.

-## Selecting All Columns

-To select all columns from a table, use the `*` wildcard:
+## Selecting All Columns: To select all columns from a table, use the `*` wildcard:

 ```sql
 SELECT * FROM table_name;
 ```

-## Using WHERE Clause

-The `WHERE` clause is used to filter records:
+## Using WHERE Clause - The `WHERE` clause is used to filter records:

 ```sql
 SELECT column1, column2, ...